 The fastest way to update your app store metadata

-The Publisher module also lets you quick-edit app store metadata and export/import it to iTunes Connect or Google Play Console.
+The Publisher module also lets you quick-edit app store metadata and export/import it to App Store Connect (iTunes Connect) or Google Play Console.
 To do so, simply navigate to the Quick Editor.
 Here you can bulk edit relevant metadata fields like App Name, Description, Short Description, Release Notes or Keywords.

-When you have everything ready, you can export your metadata version to iTunes Connect or Google Play Console by one click.
+When you have everything ready, you can export your metadata version to App Store Connect (iTunes Connect) or Google Play Console by one click.

-If you want to start afresh and to create a new app data draft, you could also import available data from iTunes Connect.
-However, if you import your app data from iTunes Connect, all your saved metadata in App Radar Publisher will be overwritten.
+If you want to start afresh and to create a new app data draft, you could also import available data from App Store Connect (iTunes Connect).
+However, if you import your app data from App Store Connect (iTunes Connect), all your saved metadata in App Radar Publisher will be overwritten.